January 26, 2010

 Potato Tahdig

 There are many kinds of tahdig.
 The most well-known is rice tahdig.
-There's also potato tahdig (my favorite) which goes well with rice and chicken dishes.
-If you choose to layer the bottom of the pan with potato slices, cut them evenly and not too thin.
-Add a dash of salt after layering them, wait for a few minutes till they are a little bit fried, then turn them over, pour the rice over the potatoes, and follow the same steps as the rice tahdig recipe.
-There's also the bread tahdig.
-Any kind of flatbread could be used such as lavash or pita.
-I've had lettuce ta-dig too.
-It's very delicious.
-Then there's the very tasty macaroni tahdig.
-A fantastic combination of crispy noodles, fresh tomatoes, and flavorful meat sauce.
+But there are others just as delicious.
+There's potato tahdig, which pairs wonderfully with rice and chicken dishes.
+If you decide to line the bottom of the pan with potato slices, cut them evenly and not too thin, and layer them neatly.
+Sprinkle a dash of salt after layering them, wait for a few minutes till they are a little bit fried, then turn them over, pour the rice over the potatoes, let them fry for a few minutes until golden, then turn them over before adding the rice.
+From there, follow the same steps as for rice tahdig.
+Another popular version is bread tahdig.
+Any kind of flatbread, such as lavash or pita, can be used.
+I've even had lettuce tahdig, and it's very delicious.
+Then there's the very tasty macaroni tahdig, a fantastic combination of crispy noodles, fresh tomatoes, and flavorful meat sauce.

 Rice and Tahdig